 Where an impairment loss subsequently reverses, the carrying amount of the asset (or cash-generating unit) is increased to the revised estimate of its recoverable amount so that the increased carrying amount does not exceed the carrying amount that would have been determined had no impairment loss been recognized for the asset (or cash-generating unit) in prior years.
-A reversal of an impairment loss is recognized immediately in consolidated statement of income (loss) and comprehensive income (loss).
+A reversal of an impairment loss is recognized immediately in the consolidated statement of income (loss).

-k) Foreign currencies
+j) Foreign currencies